Meth Testing Standards NZ (NZS 8510:2017): Inspector's Guide

 If testing reveals contamination above 1.5 µg/100cm², professional decontamination is typically required.
 NZS 8510:2017 outlines the decontamination process:

-- Preliminary decontamination plan — based on the level and distribution of contamination
+- Preliminary decontamination plan — based on the level and distribution of contamination identified

 - Clearance testing — post-decontamination sampling to verify the property meets the guideline value

-- Clearance report — documenting that the property has been successfully decontaminated
+- Clearance report — documenting that the property has been successfully decontaminated to an acceptable level

-Clearance testing must demonstrate that all surfaces are below 1.5 µg/100cm² before the property can be returned to use.
+Clearance testing must demonstrate that all surfaces are below 1.5 µg/100cm² before the property can be returned to residential use.

-Who needs meth testing?
+Who requests meth testing?

 Meth testing is commonly requested by:

-- Landlords — at tenancy changeover or when contamination is suspected
+- Landlords — at tenancy changeover or when contamination is suspected following a tenancy

-Common misconceptions
+Common misconceptions about meth testing

-"The old 0.5 µg level was safer"
+"The previous 0.5 µg level was more protective"

-Building your meth testing business
+Building your meth testing service

 - Establish relationships with IANZ-accredited laboratories